polinchw/docker-tools/README.md

 - Docker Machine
 - Subnet setup
 - Create a Docker Swarm master and instances
-- Join Swarm worker instances to the Swarm Master
 - Run a Docker Service on your new swarm
 - Add a load balancer